mckennapsean/dissertation/content/02-background.md

 ![
   Integrated creative design process model.
   Howard et al. created a model to encompass both engineering and creative design processes [@Howard2008].
-Components of a previous model are connected in their modification in order to emphasize and call out the specific stages of generation, evaluation, and analysis.
+Components of a previous model are modified and connected in order to emphasize and call out the specific stages of generation, evaluation, and analysis.
 A key aspect of this model is the incorporation of creative output, which is an idea that must be novel, invented but not obvious, and of use to industry.